2024 Free Agency

 Impact on 76ers: The 34-year-old George joins a Sixers team that has been a perennial underachiever, even as Embiid blossomed into one of the top players in the NBA.
 They have not won an NBA title since 1983 or even advanced out of the semifinals of the Eastern Conference since 2001.

-Philadelphia has hardly stood pat in the offseason as it reportedly added Andre Drummond.
-Hours after George and the 76ers reportedly reached their pact, the team and Maxey agreed to a five-year, $204 million contract extension.
+Philadelphia has hardly stood pat in the offseason as it added Andre Drummond.
+Hours after George and the 76ers reached their pact, the team and Maxey agreed to a five-year, $204 million contract extension.

 George is a six-time member of the All-NBA Team.
 He’s a four-time member of the NBA All-Defensive Team and was Kia Most Improved Player in 2013.
 He was a finalist for both Kia MVP and Kia Defensive Player of the Year in 2019, when he led the league with 2.21 steals per contest.
 George also has never played in an NBA Finals.